-The accompanying schedule of expenditures of federal and state awards (Schedule) includes the federal and state grant activity of Kid Net Foundation dba Jonathan's Place (Organization).
-The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State of Texas Uniform Grant Management Standards (UGMS).
+The accompanying schedule of expenditures of federal awards (Schedule) includes the federal grant activity of Kid Net Foundation dba Jonathan's Place (Organization).
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the Schedule presents only a selected portion of the operations of the Organization, it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Organization.

 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance or the UGMS, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The Organization has not elected to use the 10% de minimis indirect cost rate, and continues to use the cost allocation plan negotiated individually with its grantors, as applicable.